-MyITLab Bonus Projects (/about/policies/syllabus/grades/assignments/myitlab-bonus-projects/)
+MyLab Bonus Projects (/about/policies/syllabus/grades/assignments/mylab-bonus-projects/)

-MyITLab Bonus Projects are optional formal assessments of student knowledge that can be completed for bonus credit.
+MyLab Bonus Projects are optional formal assessments of student knowledge that can be completed for bonus credit.
 They are computer-graded based on a rubric included with their instructions.
 Students may submit each assignment twice and will receive bonus credit for the highest-scoring attempt.
-Grades for MyITLab Bonus Projects may not be appealed.
+Projects must be submitted through and computer-graded by MyLab IT to receive credit.

-MyITLab Bonus Projects are due at 11:59pm Eastern Time on the listed due date.
+These assignments are available in MyLab IT (/go/mylab-it/).
+MyLab Bonus Projects are due at 11:59pm Eastern Time on the listed due date.
 Late submissions will not be accepted.
+Grades for MyLab Bonus Projects may not be appealed.

-Students are responsible for setting their Student ID in MyITLab as shown in our instructions (/help/myitlab/student-id/).
-Students with incorrectly set Student IDs may not receive credit for MyITLab Bonus Projects if the issue is not corrected by the MyITLab Late Submission Deadline.
+Students are responsible for setting their Student ID in MyLab IT as shown in our instructions (/help/mylab/student-id/).
+Students with incorrectly set Student IDs may not receive credit for MyLab Bonus Projects if the issue is not corrected by the MyLab Late Submission Deadline.